-An investment of £299,800 has been made by the Council in the Subordinated Debt of the project delivery company (Hub East Central (Baldragon) Limited), this being the maximum investment that can be made under the revised Hub Design, Build, Finance and Maintain (DBFM) structure.
+An investment of £299,800 has been made by the Council in the Subordinated Debt of the project delivery company (Hub East Central (Baldragon) Limited), this being the maximum investment that can be made under the revised Hub DBFM structure.
 This debt carries an interest rate of 10% and is repayable on a semi-annual basis from 31 March 2021, with a final repayment date of 31 March 2042.
 This represents 10% of the total sub debt invested in Hub East Central (Baldragon) Limited ("DBFM Co").
 The Council's investment is accounted for as a long term debtor in the single entity and group accounts.

 The Council also holds 10 "B" Ordinary Shares in Hub East Central (Baldragon) Midco Limited ("MidCo") representing a 10% share holding.
 DBFM Co is a wholly owned subsidiary of MidCo.
-The Council has an officer appointed as a Director on the Board of both companies (both companies have a total of 6 directors).